icopy-site/awesome/docs/awesome/awesome-pyramid.md

 * [nefertari](https://github.com/ramses-tech/nefertari) -  Nefertari is a REST
   API framework sitting on top of Pyramid and ElasticSearch.
 * [pyramid_swagger](https://github.com/striglia/pyramid_swagger) - Convenient
   tools for using Swagger to define and validate your interfaces in a Pyramid webapp.
+(Swagger 2.0 document)
+* [pyramid-openapi3](https://github.com/niteoweb/pyramid_openapi3) - Validate Pyramid views against an OpenAPI 3.0 document.
+Similar to pyramid_swagger but for OpenAPI 3.0.
 * [pyramid_jsonapi](https://github.com/colinhiggs/pyramid-jsonapi) - Automatically
   create a [JSON API](http://jsonapi.org/) standard API from a database using the sqlAlchemy ORM and pyramid framework.
 * [pyramid_apispec](https://github.com/ergo/pyramid_apispec) - Create an OpenAPI
   specification file using apispec and Marshmallow schemas.

 ## Search